TiCDC Behavior in Splitting UPDATE Events

 , TiCDC does not splitUPDATE

-events.
+events for non-MySQL sinks.
+Otherwise there might be a risk of data inconsistency.
 Note that when the primary key of a table is a clustered index, updates to the primary key are still split intoDELETE

 andINSERT